harness/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/k8s-build-infrastructure/configure-a-kubernetes-build-farm-to-use-self-signed-certificates.md

 :::info

 * This topic assumes that you are familiar with how to implement SSL in Kubernetes.
 General information about implementing SSL is outside the scope of this topic.
 * With a Kubernetes cluster build infrastructure, all **Build and Push** steps use [kaniko](https://github.com/GoogleContainerTools/kaniko/blob/main/README.md).
-Kaniko uses the path `/kaniko/ssl/certs/additional-ca-cert-bundle.crt` to read certificates.
+Kaniko reads certificates from `/kaniko/ssl/certs/additional-ca-cert-bundle.crt`.
 * Harness uses a UBI image for the Git Clone step.
 UBI reads certificates from `/etc/ssl/certs/ca-bundle.crt`.
 * Different base images use different paths as their default certificate location.
-For example, Alpine images use this path to recognize certificates: `/etc/ssl/certs/ca-certificates.crt` For any other image, make sure you verify the default certificate path.
+For example, Alpine images use the path `/etc/ssl/certs/ca-certificates.crt`.
+For other images, make sure you verify the default certificate path.

 :::